 A doctor or nurse may ask about the kind of pain a patient is experiencing.
 Different kinds of pain, such as bone pain or nerve pain respond to different medications.
 Knowing if the pain is in one place or radiates, if it’s constant or comes and goes, helps patients get the right balance of medications and therapies.

 Understanding how and when to take medications is essential for controlling pain.
 Most pain medications need to be taken on a strict schedule and exactly as prescribed, regardless of current levels of pain.

-“I often share a story about how pain medicine is like water and pain is like dry wood ready to catch fire,” say Synthia Cathcart, Vice President for Clinical Education and Development at Compassus.
+“I often share a story about how pain medicine is like water and pain is like dry wood ready to catch fire,” says Synthia Cathcart, Compassus vice president for clinical education and development.